grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.blackbox.md

 `config_file`                 | `string`       | Blackbox configuration file with custom modules. | | yes
 `probe_timeout_offset`        | `duration`     | Offset in seconds to subtract from timeout when probing targets.  | `"0.5s"` | no

-The `config_file` argument optionally points to a YAML file defining which blackbox_exporter modules to use.
+The `config_file` argument points to a YAML file defining which blackbox_exporter modules to use.
 See [blackbox_exporter]( https://github.com/prometheus/blackbox_exporter/blob/master/example.yml) for details on how to generate a config file.

 ## Blocks